top of page

 patia's japanese cooking class about miso

 Miso, made primarily from soybeans, is a traditional fermented seasoning that has been a favorite in Japanese cuisine for centuries.
 Known for its rich flavor, miso is a versatile ingredient that complements a wide variety of dishes.
 Miso also contains many nutrients, and in recent years it has been attracting attention overseas as a superfood from Japan.
-In this blog, we will discuss miso in detail.
-In addition, we will also teach you about hands-on classes where you can actually make miso in Japan, as well as cooking classes using miso.
-We hope you will discover the charm of miso!
+In this blog, I will discuss miso in detail.
+In addition, I will also teach you about hands-on classes where you can actually make miso in Japan, as well as cooking classes using miso.
+I hope you will discover the charm of miso!

 Table of Contents